 Our Strank Project coordinated with the 70th anniversary of the Iwo Jima flag raising.
-Veterans’ groups from Michael Strank’s hometown donated funds to place a granite monument in a small military park in Franklin Borough close to where the Strank family settled when they immigrated to America.
+Funds were donated to place a granite monument in a small military park in Franklin Borough, Johnstonw, PA, close to where the Strank family settled when they immigrated to America.

-Next, the veterans’ group commissioned a video documentary about Michael Strank.
-It is not a war movie, but a very personal picture of one young man who made the ultimate sacrifice for his country.
+Next, our local veterans group commissioned a video documentary, Our Flag Still Waves, about Michael Strank.
+It is a very personal picture of one young man who made the ultimate sacrifice for his country.
 The story is told by family members, neighbors and local veterans.
 The narrator is former Pennsylvania Governor and Homeland Security Secretary, Tom Ridge.

-The Strank project video was titled: Our Flag Still Waves and it premiered during a community celebration in February, 2015 at the Cambria County War Memorial Arena.
+The video premiered during a community celebration in February, 2015 at the Cambria County War Memorial Arena.
 More than a thousand people attended the event.
 The keynote speaker was Brigader General David J. Furness, U.S.M.C.

-Veterans Groups that initiated The Strank Project include:
+The Veterans Groups that organized The Strank Project are: